Southwestern Chicken Bowls

 - Green onions - 2 stalks, chopped, white and green parts combined

 - Make enchilada sauce - Combine oil (portion for the sauce), chili powder, cumin, oregano and garlic powder in a saucepan over medium heat.
 Stir until spices are fragrant.
 Whisk in tomato paste and stock.
-Simmer for 5 minutes to let the flavors come together and the sauce reduce slightly.
-Sauce will be fairly thin, but will thicken in the oven as it cooks with the enchiladas.
+Simmer for 10 minutes to let the flavors come together and the sauce reduce.
 (Can be done up to 5 days ahead)

-- Onions / Swiss chard - Prep as directed.
-Store onions and Swiss chard stems in one container.
+- Onions / Bell peppers / Swiss chard - Prep as directed.
+Store onions, bell peppers and Swiss chard stems in one container.
 Store leaves separately.
 (Can be done up to 5 days ahead)

 - Heat a saute pan over medium-high heat.
-Add oil (portion for the enchiladas) and then onions and chard stems to the heated oil.
+Add the first portion of the oil for the chicken bowls and then onions, bell peppers and chard stems to the heated oil.
 Saute until soft, ~3 minutes.
 Add chard leaves with some salt and continue cooking until chard leaves reduce down.
-Stir in one-third of the enchilada sauce and beans.
-Set aside.
+Set aside and return pan to heat.

 So delicious!
 I made this into a layered casserole since my corn tortillas were kind of stale.0 Helpful